RwGrid/postgre_setup/README.md

-# Postgresql & PgAdmin powered by compose
+# Postgresql & PgAdmin powered by compose forked from https://github.com/khezen

+#ONLY change that is A MUST: 'change the port of postgre to 5446'

 ## Requirements:
 * docker >= 17.12.0+